 When I moved to Dallas a trusted friend recommended the radio program Think.
-Hosted by acclaimed journalist Krys Boyd, Think brings on guests to have thought-provoking, deep conversations about history, current events, science, entertainment and more.
-The show is produced by KERA (North Texas’ PBS and NPR member station) and is now among the most-downloaded local podcasts in the public radio system.
+Hosted by acclaimed journalist Krys Boyd, the show brings on guests to have thought-provoking, deep conversations about history, current events, science, entertainment and more.
+Here is a list of Think podcast episodes focusing on the arts.
+Think is produced by KERA (North Texas’ PBS and NPR member station) and is now among the most-downloaded local podcasts in the public radio system.

 The Psychological Effects Of Art: Boyd talks with an art educator about how art promotes brain development in children, a psychologist about how we perceive and respond to art, and a professor studying how art can be used to treat PTSD.